 Result: This method of floating oil paint atop thickened water created the most controlled and bold designs of any method I tried.
 It is tricky getting the excess paint out of the water in between sheets of paper (lots of sheets of newspaper to draw out the paint), but I loved the way each subsequent print turned out with this method.

 Choose the right paper.
 The paper you use should be absorbent, but only moderately thick in weight.
 If it’s too thick, like high quality water paper, it will have stiff wrinkles after preparing the paper with alum.
 Even ironing out the dried paper before marbling will not remove all of the wrinkles and they will keep you from getting a smooth transfer of the floating pigments onto the paper.
 Colored paper is also a good choice because it already has a nice background hue before adding your marbled design.
 I was not happy with the performance of watercolor paper in my experiments, but I found that subtly textured art paper, particularly Canson’s Mi-Teintes paper, was my favorite.
-You should be able to find large sheets of this at art supply stores.

 Prepare plenty of paper before beginning the marbling process.
 You’ll probably mess up a few sheets of paper before you figure out the best paint consistency, paper laying/lifting method, marbling design for your desired outcome.
 I started out with plain white watercolor paper, but when I didn’t enjoy the results, I had to pause my project for a few hours while I bought more papers, prepared the papers, and waited for the prepared papers to dry before I could iron them and continue my project.